nol166/JS-Closures/README.md

   }
   ```

-  * Inside our nested function where we return a fetch request, then we take the data that is returned and first convert it to JSON.
+  * Inside our nested function where we return a fetch request, we take the data that is returned and first convert it to JSON.

   * After that, we create some new DOM elements like `newResultsDiv` and a header to display our results on the screen: